Lyonsmasawa/awwward-X/README.md

 # InstaX

 ## Description
-This is an instagram clone where the user can perform functions same as the ones on the real Instagram, e.g. Post, Like, Follow e.t.c.
+This is an awwwards clone where the user can perform functions same as the ones on the real awwwards.com

 ### Login view
 <img src="login.png">